demisto/content-docs/docs/partners/marketplace.md

 ## More Information

-Marketplace is an in-product experience for our users.
-Existing partners can simply upgrade their NFR to v.6+ and Marketplace will be included so you can see your pack!
-Contact the [Alliances Team](mailto:soar.alliances@paloaltonetworks.com) with any questions.

 If you are interested in contributing a pack, please [submit your application](https://start.paloaltonetworks.com/become-a-technology-partner) today.

-## Contact us

-Reach out to the [Partner Success Team](mailto:soar.alliances@paloaltonetworks.com) to discuss your new or improved listing on our marketplace.
+Contact the [Partner Success Team](mailto:soar.alliances@paloaltonetworks.com) with any questions.